Happy Friday and welcome to This Week in Log Management!

-Every week we get many great questions through support, the community, social media, and our weekly demo.
-On Fridays, I like to share the most common questions and answers, tips, insights, a closer look at Graylog, interviews, etc.
+Every week we get a lot of great questions through support, the community, social media, and on our weekly demo.
+On Friday, I will share the most common questions and answers, tips, insights, a closer look at Graylog, interviews, etc.

 If you have any questions for me, drop them on Twitter, and I’ll do my best to fold them into upcoming Friday posts.
 Our handle is @graylog2.

-Yes, we offer Graylog Cloud, which has all the Open and Enterprise-only features users rely on without the infrastructure and operational headaches.
+Yes, we offer Graylog Cloud, which is Graylog Enterprise without the infrastructure and operational headaches.
 This means you can invest in your business and offload infrastructure, maintenance like patching and upgrades, redundancy, scaling, and support to Graylog.
-Also, with Graylog Cloud, you get the latest Enterprise features as soon as they are released.
+Also, with Graylog Cloud, you get the latest Enterprise features on a continual basis.

 WHAT CAN GRAYLOG DO FOR AUTHENTICATION ACCESS AND LOGGING?